Fuzzy Overlay (Spatial Analyst)

 (Optional)

-Specifies the method used to combine two or more membership data.
+Specifies the method that will be used to combine two or more membership data.

-• ANDThe minimum of the fuzzy memberships from the input fuzzy rasters.
+• ANDThe minimum of the fuzzy memberships from the input fuzzy rasters will be used.

-• ORThe maximum of the fuzzy memberships from the input rasters.
+• ORThe maximum of the fuzzy memberships from the input rasters will be used.

-• PRODUCTA decreasive function.
+• PRODUCTA decrease function will be used.
 Use this when the combination of multiple evidence is less important or smaller than any of the inputs alone.

-• SUMAn increasive function.
+• SUMAn increase function will be used.
 Use this when the combination of multiple evidence is more important or larger than any of the inputs alone.

-• GAMMAThe algebraic product of the fuzzy Sum and fuzzy Product, both raised to the power of gamma.
+• GAMMAThe algebraic product of the SUM and PRODUCT options, both raised to the power of gamma, will be used.

 String